 - Doctors or other health practitioners aren’t necessary for people to safely and effectively use

 Some nonprescription medications first came to the market as prescriptions, requiring a doctor’s permission.
 After these prescriptions have been used for years with a good record of safety and aren’t considered a risk for addiction, certain products are then approved by the FDA for use without a prescription.
+Other medications come to the market as over-the-counter medications without ever requiring a prescription.

 In many cases, nonprescription versions of drugs contain lower levels of the active ingredient found in the prescription version.